-Dental problems cover a wide range issues.
+Dental problems cover a wide range of issues.
 For example, tartar accumulation is one of the causes of bad breath.
-Furthermore, other complications crop up when oral problems become an issue: pain, premature tooth loss, even vital internal organ damage caused by bacteria in the mouth.
-Ask your family vet how often your furry friend should get his dental check-up.
-Because your pet ages faster than you do over the course of a year, a yearly check up is recommended.
+Furthermore, other complications crop up when oral problems become an issue: pain, premature tooth loss, even vital internal organ damage, like the heart, caused by bacteria in the mouth.

 During your next visit, the vet will examine your pet and you can plan a future tooth cleaning.
 The procure is similar to a cleaning that you get yourself at the dentist.
 During the cleaning, there could be a need for an X-ray to verify the dental health of your pet.
 X-rays are as important for animals as they are for humans.
 Without them we can only see 40 % of the tooth’s surface, and it is impossible to examine the roots to make sure there are no problems.
 Dental cleaning is performed with the animal under general anesthesia.
 To maintain the safety of the pet and the veterinary team it is not possible to do it without anesthesia.
 Also, a procedure without anesthetic will prevent a complete cleaning, therefore there won’t be all the benefits of a quality procedure.
 Attempting this could cause harmful stress to the animal because it would involve strong restraints which makes no sense.

 This will check the red blood cell level as well as the kidney and liver functions.
 The results may impact the choice of anesthetic protocol chosen.
 It is also a good time to do the annual check up and take the necessary measure before doing the dental scaling.